pickledish/witw-chart/README.md

 **Postgres**

 1. First, `cd` into `postgis` and run `helm template .`
-1. Does it look right to you, all the right environment variables, etc?
+1. Does it look "correct enough" to you, all the environment variables, etc?
 If so, continue
 1. Then, run `helm install postgis .`
 1. This will render and upload the resource YAMLs to Kubernetes
 1. After a minute, run `kubectl get pods` and make sure you see the `postgis-0` pod in `Running`